cbrooksc/Project-2-Book-Time/README.md

 3.build sequelize routes and modules for the library
 4. seed mysql database and build mysql scheme

+The function of mysql db in our app is to store the book library data while providing a system where I can create, insert, delete, and update my sequelize routes for the application.
+Sequelize is used to querying the DB based on the model used in node.js

 Frontend Don
 1. frontend page
 2.libarary page